Benjamin-Riordan/PP1_Kawazaki_NINJA/README.md

 ## Code reviews

-I submitted a few code reviews and got amazing feedback that I implemented to improve overall site
+I submitted a few code reviews and got amazing feedback that I implemented to improve the overall site

 ## Major changes during development